-(1) A notice is not required under subsection (a)(1) of this section if-

-(A) the proposed procurement is for an amount not greater than the simplified acquisition threshold and is to be conducted by-

-(i) using widespread electronic public notice of the solicitation in a form that allows convenient and universal user access through a single, Government-wide point of entry; and

-(ii) permitting the public to respond to the solicitation electronically;

-(B) the notice would disclose the executive agency's needs and the disclosure of such needs would compromise the national security;

-(C) the proposed procurement would result from acceptance of-

-(i) any unsolicited proposal that demonstrates a unique and innovative research concept and the publication of any notice of such unsolicited research proposal would disclose the originality of thought or innovativeness of the proposal or would disclose proprietary information associated with the proposal; or (ii) a proposal submitted under section 638 of title 15;
+- (1) A notice is not required under subsection (a)(1) of this section if- - (A) the proposed procurement is for an amount not greater than the simplified acquisition threshold and is to be conducted by- - (i) using widespread electronic public notice of the solicitation in a form that allows convenient and universal user access through a single, Government-wide point of entry; and - (ii) permitting the public to respond to the solicitation electronically; - (B) the notice would disclose the executive agency's needs and the disclosure of such needs would compromise the national security: - (C) the proposed procurement would result from acceptance of- $\,$ - (i) any unsolicited proposal that demonstrates a unique and innovative research concept and the publication of any notice of such unsolicited research proposal would disclose the originality of thought or innovativeness of the proposal or would disclose proprietary information associated with the proposal; or

-(D) the procurement is made against an order placed under a requirements contract, a task order contract, or a delivery order contract;

-(E) the procurement is made for perishable subsistence supplies;

-(F) the procurement is for utility services, other than telecommunication services, and only one source is available; or

-(G) the procurement is for the services of an expert for use in any litigation or dispute (including any reasonably foreseeable litigation or dispute) involving the Federal Government in any trial, hearing, or proceeding before any court, administrative tribunal, or agency, or in any part of an alternative dispute resolution process, whether or not the expert is expected to testify.

-(2) The requirements of subsection (a)(1)(A) of this section do not apply to any procurement under conditions described in paragraph (2), (3), (4), (5), or (7) of section 253(c) of this title or paragraph (2), (3), (4), (5), or (7) of section 2304(c) of title 10.

-(3) The requirements of subsection (a)(1)(A) of this section shall not apply in the case of any procurement for which the head of the executive agency makes a determination in writing, after consultation with the Administrator for Federal Procurement Policy and the Administrator of the Small Business Administration, that it is not appropriate or reasonable to publish a notice before issuing a solicitation.
+- (ii) a proposal submitted under section 638 of title 15; - (D) the procurement is made against an order placed under a requirements contract, a task order contract, or a delivery order contract; - (E) the procurement is made for perishable subsistence supplies; - (F) the procurement is for utility services, other than telecommunication services, and only one source is available; - (G) the procurement is for the services of an expert for use in any litigation or dispute (including any reasonably foreseeable litigation or dispute) involving the Federal Government in any trial, hearing, or proceeding before any court, administrative tribunal, or agency, or in any part of an alternative dispute resolution process, whether or not the expert is expected to testify; or - (H) the procurement is by the Secretary of Homeland Security pursuant to the special procedures provided in section 393(c) of title 6. - (2) The requirements of subsection (a)(1)(A) of this section do not apply to any procurement under conditions described in paragraph (2), (3), (4), (5), or (7) of section 253(c) of this title or paragraph (2), (3), (4), (5), or (7) of section 2304(c) of title 10. - (3) The requirements of subsection (a)(1)(A) of this section shall not apply in the case of any procurement for which the head of the executive agency makes a determination in writing, after consultation with the Administrator for Federal Procurement Policy and the Administrator of the Small Business Administration, that it is not appropriate or reasonable to publish a notice before issuing a solicitation.